 While COVID-19 is certainly a major factor, it's not the only one shaping B2B buyer preferences.
 B2B sales and marketing teams need to be well-informed so as to foster proactive and valuable relationships.

-7 Great Takeaways on B2B Buyers & Their Preferences
+6 Key Takeaways on B2B Buyers & Their Preferences

-1. The Length of the B2B Purchase Cycle Has Increased
+1. The Length of the B2B Purchase Cycle Has Increased Significantly

-According to the Demand Gen Report survey, “31% of buyers said the length of their B2B purchase cycle has increased significantly compared with a year ago.”
-In addition, 29% of other respondents stated that the purchase cycle had decreased “somewhat.”
+According to theB2B Buyer Behavior Study survey, 68% of buyers indicated that the length of their B2B purchase cycle has increased significantly compared with a year ago.

 2. The Time Required to Research Purchases Has Increased